-Party candidate for the presidency in 1952 and 1956.
 The collection consists primarily of Hoopes' copies of records from the Socialist Party of the United States (1917-1968), the Pennsylvania Socialist Party (1921-1952), and the Reading, Pennsylvania Socialist Party (1915-1960).
-These records include minutes and other materials from national conventions and the National Executive Committee, and from smaller administrative units such as the Berks County Relief Board and the Reading Consumers' Co-op.
-Also present are speeches by Hoopes and others, and Hoopes' legislative files from his tenure as a socialist representative to the Pennsylvania General Assembly.
+These records include minutes and other materials from national conventions and the National Executive Committee and from smaller administrative units, such as the Berks County Relief Board and the Reading Consumers' Co-op.
+Also present are speeches by Hoopes and others and Hoopes' legislative files from his tenure as a socialist representative to the Pennsylvania General Assembly.

-The Darlington Hoopes papers consist of materials that document Hoopes activism, his political career, and his work as a Socialist Party official for the Socialist Party (U.S.) (1917-1977), the Socialist Party of Pennsylvania (1920-1952), and the Local Berks Country Socialist Party of Pennsylvania (1910-1975).
-Political materials include legislative bills introduced as Hoopes as a member of the Pennsylvania House of Representatives; campaign records for his vice-presidential (1944) and presidential campaigns (1952, 1956); correspondence and minutes of the National Executive Committee and the Young People's Socialist League; Socialist newsletters; and press clippings.
-Some potential areas of interest include correspondence and administrative records concerning civil rights, equality before the law, fair housing rights, and discrimination in housing for Reading, Pennsylvania; as well as correspondence and photographs from a German prisoner of war held in the Soviet Union during World War II.
+The Darlington Hoopes papers consist of materials that document Hoopes' activism, his political career, and his work as an official for the Socialist Party (U.S.) (1917-1977), the Socialist Party of Pennsylvania (1920-1952), and the Local Berks County Socialist Party of Pennsylvania (1910-1975).
+Political materials include legislative bills introduced by Hoopes as a member of the Pennsylvania House of Representatives, campaign records for his vice presidential (1944) and presidential campaigns (1952, 1956), correspondence and minutes of the National Executive Committee and the Young People's Socialist League, socialist newsletters, and press clippings.
+Some potential areas of interest include correspondence and administrative records concerning civil rights, equality before the law, fair housing rights, and discrimination in housing for Reading, Pennsylvania, as well as correspondence and photographs from a German prisoner of war held in the Soviet Union during World War II.